-33 Although not required, this approach is also consistent with 42 U.S.C.
-7412(r)(6)(C)(iii) and the CSB's legislative history.
-The pertinent legislative history provides, in pertinent part, that the CSB's "reporting requirements may be coordinated with other reporting requirements established by the Agency [EPA] (for instance, under section 103 of CERCLA)."
-S. Rep. No. 101-228 at 236 (1989), reprinted in 1990 the CSB.
-Rather, the rule provides an owner/operator with an option to avoid dual reporting.
-Under the CSB rule, the owner/operator has the option to a) file a separate report to CSB for the same event under the authority of this rule, or b) inform the CSB that it has filed a report with NRC pursuant to 40 CFR 302.6.
+As explained above, the CSB included the option of providing a NRC ID number in an effort to avoid duplicative reporting.
+Moreover, the rule does not require an owner/operator to file a report to NRC and supply the NRC identification number with the CSB.
+Rather, the rule provides an owner/ operator with an option to avoid dual reporting.
+Under the CSB rule, the owner/operator has the option to (a) file a separate report to CSB for the same event under the authority of this rule, or (b) inform the CSB that it has filed a report with NRC pursuant to 40 CFR 302.6.

 Some commenters interpreted a sentence in 42 U.S.C.
 7412(r)(6)(C)(iii) to mean that CSB could not require an owner/operator to supply the CSB with an NRC identification number because it was the NRC's duty to do that.
 The pertinent sentence reads: "The National Response Center shall promptly notify the Board of any releases which are within the Board's jurisdiction."
 As explained above, the CSB rule does not require an owner/operator to file an NRC identification number with CSB.
-That approach is simply a simpler alternative to filing a complete, separate report with CSB.
+That approach is merely a simpler alternative to filing a complete, separate report with CSB.

 "Immediately"

-A commenter argued that the term "immediately" in §1604.3(b) should be revised so it is self-defining, or replaced with a specific time deadline, preferably the same as the one in 1604.3(c).
+A commenter argued that the term "immediately" in § 1604.3(b) should be revised so it is self-defining, or replaced with a specific time deadline, preferably the same as the one in § 1604.3(c).
 In an effort to avoid confusion, the CSB has replaced the word "immediately" with a specific time limit of 30 minutes.